-- I. Wheel Engagement.
-Confirm front and rear wheel quick releases are tight.
-When tightened properly, the lever will leave a mark, or indentation on the palm of your hand. - J. Brake Check.
-Confirm the front and rear brakes engage when the levers are squeezed. - K. The brake lever and handlebar should not come into contact with the brakes fully engaged. - L. Reflectors.
-Ensure the rear reflector is pointing straight back, and the front reflector points straight ahead, perpendicular to the ground.
-Tighten both reflectors with a screwdriver.
-Gently pull the wheel reflectors toward the rim to ensure they are snugly braced by the spokes. - M. Tire Pressure.
+- I. Brake Check.
+Confirm the front and rear brakes engage when the levers are squeezed. - J. The brake lever and handlebar should not come into contact with the brakes fully engaged. - K. Wheel Engagement.
+Ensure the front wheel quick-release skewer is properly tightened and the lever is positioned behind the fork leg.
+The lever should leave an imprint, or mark on your hand. - L. Tire Pressure.
 Inflate the tires to the manufacturer's recommended tire pressure, which is marked on the tire sidewall.